lydell/eslint-plugin-simple-import-sort/README.md

 }
 ```

 In other words, the imports/exports within groups are sorted alphabetically, case-insensitively and treating numbers like a human would, falling back to good old character code sorting in case of ties.
 See [Intl.Collator] for more information.
+Note: `Intl.Collator` sorts punctuation in _some_ defined order.
+I have no idea what order punctuation sorts in, and I don’t care.
+There’s no ordered “alphabet” for punctuation that I know of.

 There’s one addition to the alphabetical rule: Directory structure.
 Relative imports/exports of files higher up in the directory structure come before closer ones – `"../../utils"` comes before `"../utils"`, which comes before `"."`.
 (In short, `.` and `/` sort before any other (non-whitespace, non-control) character. `".."` and similar sort like `"../,"` (to avoid the “shorter prefix comes first” sorting concept).)